onnx/onnx-mlir/docs/LoweringCode.md

 };
 ```

-It defines 4 distinct methods: how to allocate memory on the heap (`alloc`), on the stack (`alloca`), how to free memory from the heap (`dealloc`), and how to get the dimension of a multi-dimensional memory reference at a given index.
+It defines 4 distinct methods: how to allocate memory on the heap (`alloc`), on the stack (`alloca`), how to free memory from the heap (`dealloc`), and how to get the dimension of a multi-dimensional memory reference for a given dimension.
 The `alloca` methods above allows for the multi-dimensional memory to have dynamic dimensions, passed as the value range `dynSymbols`.
-There are variant of these calls for static dimensions only, and for providing a mandatory alignment.
-See the `MLIRDialectBuilder.cpp` file for up to date information.
+There are variant of these calls for static dimensions only and for providing alignment constraints.
+See the [MLIRDialectBuilder.hpp](../src/Dialect/ONNX/MLIRDialectBuilder.hpp) file for up to date information.

 ## Generating Krnl Operations